wez/docker-stack-deploy/README.md

   minecraft_data:
 ```

-> **Note**
+> [!IMPORTANT]
-Avoid using local directories for mutable state, as you want to avoid dirtying
+> Avoid using local directories for mutable state, as you want to avoid dirtying
-your infrastructure repo checkout with files created by docker and potentially
+> your infrastructure repo checkout with files created by docker and potentially
-cause permission problems and potentially causing conflicts with future changes
+> cause permission problems and potentially causing conflicts with future changes
-in your Git repo.
+> in your Git repo.
 I recommend using docker volumes to hold the mutable state.
-Read-only mounts using config files in your repo are totally fine.
+> Read-only mounts using config files in your repo are totally fine.

 And this in `minecraft/stack-deploy.toml`: